 |Texas Border Economy||Texas Border Economy||James P. Gaines, Luis B. Torres, Wesley Miller, and Paige Woodson||2018-11-15T06:00:00Z||technical-report||Texas Economy|

 Click here to receive email notifications each time this report is published.

-2 Mexican manufacturing and maquiladora employment is generated by the Instituto Nacional de Estadística y Geografiía.
+1 Mexican manufacturing and maquiladora employment is generated by the Instituto Nacional de Estadística y Geografiía.
 Its release typically lags the Texas Border Economy by one month.
-Monthly numbers are reported instead of a three-month moving average for consistency.

 |Digital and Print||2165||https://www.recenter.tamu.edu/articles/technical-report/Texas-Border-Economy|| https://assets.recenter.tamu.edu/Documents/Articles/2165.pdf|